Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome: Introduction

 There are many applications involving multiple datasets from different sources, where the primary outcome of interest is limited in the sense that it is only observed in some data sources.
 Take the treatment of sepsis as an instance.
-In the MIMIC-III clinical database \citep{goldberger2000physiobank,johnson2016mimic,biseda2020prediction}, thousands of patients in intensive care units (ICUs) of the Beth Israel Deaconess Medical Center between 2001 and 2012 were treated with different medical supervisions such as the {vasopressor} and followed up for the mortality due to sepsis.
-Besides the primary outcome of interest (i.e., the mortality due to sepsis), we can observe other post-treatment intermediate outcomes (also known as surrogacies or proximal outcomes), such as the total urine output and the accumulated net of metabolism.
-These intermediate outcomes, as well as baseline variables and the treatment information collected in the MIMIC-III data, were also recorded in the eICU collaborative research database \citep{goldberger2000physiobank,pollard2018eicu} that contains over 200,000 admissions to ICUs across the United States between 2014 and 2015, Yet, the outcome of interest was not reported in eICU.
+In the Medical Information Mart for Intensive Care (MIMIC-III) clinical database \citep{goldberger2000physiobank,johnson2016mimic,biseda2020prediction}, thousands of patients in intensive care units of the Beth Israel Deaconess Medical Center between 2001 and 2012 were treated with different medical supervisions such as the {vasopressor} and followed up for the mortality due to sepsis as the primary outcome of interest.
+In addition, we can observe other post-treatment intermediate outcomes (also known as surrogacies or proximal outcomes), such as the total urine output and the cumulated net of metabolism.
+These intermediate outcomes, as well as baseline variables and the treatment information collected in the MIMIC-III data, were also recorded in the electronic Intensive Care Units (eICU) collaborative research database \citep{goldberger2000physiobank,pollard2018eicu} that contains over 200,000 admissions to intensive care units across the United States between 2014 and 2015.
+Yet, the outcome of interest was not reported in eICU.
 Hence, we view the MIMIC-III data as the primary sample and the eICU data as the auxiliary sample without the outcome of interest, leading to one desideratum in precision medicine on finding ODR to optimize the mortality rate of sepsis based on these datasets.